Frequently Asked Questions

 Does insurance pay for an autopsy?

 The basic fee is $3,000.00 for a private autopsy when the family wants to know the cause of death and gain valuable information about genetic or inherited diseases.
 This includes the reviewing of appropriate medical records, microscopic examination and basic medical photography.
 There are additional fees for specialized diagnostic techniques, consultations, and travel.
 Special pricing is available for limited autopsy and head only (brain) autopsy services.
 Contract fees for Coroners and hospitals are negotiable.
-Contact National Autopsy Services LLC for further details.
+Contact National Forensic Autopsy and Toxicology Services LLC for further details.

 How can one pay for a private autopsy?